n3wsoldier/ip/docs/README.md

 ```

 #### Find between Dates
-Searches and prints all tasks that has the specified due date
+Searches and prints all tasks that is between start date and end date

 Format: `find [Start Date] /to [End date]`
 * *Find all task between start date and end date.*